Tianyu-Liang/DINFMM/README.md

 # DINFMM
 Code is all written in Julia, so you need to download the language from https://julialang.org/downloads/ before proceeding.
 In addition, certain packages needs to be installed first before the code can be ran.
 For instance, near top of the file "kernel_2D.jl", there are many using statements, such as "using VectorizedRoutines".
-This means that the package VectorizedRoutines.jl needs to be added. to add a package, do:
+This means that the package VectorizedRoutines.jl needs to be added.
+To add a package, do:
 ```
 username:> julia
 julia> using Pkg